-The increase in net position is the result of revenues exceeding expenses in the current year.
+The decrease in net position is the result of the conveyance in the current year.

 Financial Analysis of the District (Continued)

 The following schedule provides a summary of the changes in net position of the District and is presented by category for comparison purposes.